mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part-2.md

 We find that almost all zero-tip rides correspond to payment type 2, and that almost all payment type 2 rides don't tip.
-My un-scientific hypothesis here is that these are cash fares and that cab drivers generally don't record cash tips but we would need more domain knowledge to actually make that claim.
+My un-scientific hypothesis here is payment type 2 corresponds to cash fares and that we're observing a tendancy of drivers not to record cash tips.
+However we would need more domain knowledge about our data to actually make this claim with any degree of authority.